birkenkrahe/ai482/schedule.md

 (X) = Extra credit (5% or 5 points out of 100 available for
 participation in the 2nd part of term)

+# Footnotes

+<sup><a id="fn.1" href="#fnr.1">1</a></sup> I have been invited to my green card interview in Frankfurt,
+Germany, for December 3rd.
+This means that you will need to submit online presentations in the form of videos.
+Details in class.